ibm-cloud-docs/vpc/backup_service_vpc_view_backup_jobs.md

    | Source        | The source can be the source volume from which the first snapshot was taken, or the source instance of the snapshot consistency group that the backup is a member of. |
    {: caption="Table 1.
 Information provided by the list of backup jobs for the backup policy" caption-side="bottom"}

-### View snapshots that were created by a backup job in the UI
+### View snapshots that were created by a backup job in the console
 {: #backup-view-snap-backup-ui}

 From the list of backup jobs, click the Actions icon ![Actions icon](../icons/action-menu-icon.svg "Actions") and select **View created snapshots**.
 A side panel provides snapshot details (Table 2).